Altinn/altinn-studio-docs/content/app/development/configuration/email/_index.en.md

 ---
 title: Email
 description: How to create custom email notifications for apps.
-toc: true
 weight: 400
 ---

 ## Activate generation of email notifications in your application

 The email client is automatically added to the application.
-To use it, inject the "IEmailNotificationClient" interface.
+To use it, inject the `IEmailNotificationClient`-interface.
 The interface defines a method used to order an email notification from the [Altinn Notifications](https://github.com/Altinn/altinn-notifications) API.

 ### Code example
 ```csharp